Self-service search for Gateway

 Place your cursor in the search box to view the list of dimensions for the Gateway events.
 Use the dimensions to specify your query and search for the required events.

-You can also use operators in your search query to expand your search criteria and get the required result.
-For more information on the valid operators, see Use search query in the search box to filter events.
+You can also use the operators in your search query to expand your search criteria and get the required result.

 For example, you want to view the events for a user “ns133” where the VPN status code is “successful login”.

 Enter “user” in the search box to choose the related dimension.

 Select User-Name and enter the value “ns133” using the equal operator.

 Select the AND operator and then select the Status Code dimension.
 Enter the string “Successful login” for Status Code using the equal operator.